Department-for-Transport-Disruptions/bods-integrated-data/README.md

 aws secretsmanager list-secrets
 ```

-Then copy the `ARN` for the secret with the description "Integrated data tnds ftp credentials - dev".
+Then copy the `ARN` for the secret called "tnds_ftp".

 Download all TNDS data into the localstack container with this ARN: